tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Litmus](https://github.com/litmuschaos/litmus) :fire::fire::fire::fire::fire: - Litmus provides tools to orchestrate chaos on Kubernetes to help SREs find weaknesses in their deployments.
 - :green_heart:[popeye](https://popeyecli.io/) :fire::fire::fire::fire::fire: - Popeye is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
 - :green_heart:[PowerfulSeal](https://github.com/bloomberg/powerfulseal) :fire::fire::fire::fire: - PowerfulSeal injects failure into your Kubernetes clusters, so that you can detect problems as early as possible.
+- :green_heart:[Testkube](https://github.com/kubeshop/testkube) :fire::fire::fire: - Testkube is a Kubernetes native Testing Framework for test orchestration and execution.
+It allows you to run any of your tests inside a Kubernetes cluster.
+Integrates with your CI/CD and allows you to follow a GitOps approach to Testing while having a centralized place for all of your Test Results accross all clusters.

 ### Monitoring, Alerts, and Visualization
 - :green_heart:[BotKube](https://github.com/infracloudio/botkube) :fire::fire::fire::fire: - BotKube integration with Slack or Mattermost helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.